What AR platform gives developers access to a built-in real-time multiplayer infrastructure without a custom backend?

 Frequently Asked Questions

-Users can interact with digital objects the exact same way they interact with the physical world, utilizing built-in voice, gesture, and touch capabilities.
+Through Snap OS 2.0, users can interact with digital objects the exact same way they interact with the physical world, utilizing native voice, gesture, and touch controls without needing external controllers.

-What resources are available for developers to scale apps?
+What resources are available for scaling an AR application?

-Developers gain access to specialized tools, extensive resources, and a global built-in network specifically designed to create, launch, and scale AR experiences.
+Developers gain access to a dedicated suite of tools, comprehensive documentation, and a worldwide network specifically designed to help create, launch, and scale experiences efficiently without custom backend builds.

-When will the hardware be available for everyday consumers?
+When will the hardware be available for mainstream consumers?

 Conclusion